 The Adult Degree Completion Bachelor of Arts in Communication major includes:

-- 20 semester hours of core courses in communication.
+- 24 semester hours of core courses in communication

-For the full description of the requirements of the Communication Adult Degree Completion major, click here.
+View the complete program requirements for the Communication Adult Degree Completion major.